juju/docs/src/en/reference-bundle.md

     # constraints: <space delimited list of strings>
     #
     # Sets constraints for the application.
 As per normal behaviour, these
-    # constraints become the application's default constraints (i.e. units
+    # become the application's default constraints (i.e. units added subsequent
-    # added subsequent to bundle deployment will have these constraints
+    # to bundle deployment will have these constraints applied).
-    # applied.
     #

     constraints: root-disk=8G